brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 as desired.
 This can work because `<=>`{:.language-cpp} can return more kinds of values -- for `partial_ordering`, we get four possible values.
 A `bool`{:.language-cpp} can only ever be `true`{:.language-cpp} or `false`{:.language-cpp}
-so we can't differentiate between the ordered an unordered cases.
+so we can't differentiate between the ordered and unordered cases.

 We can go through an example with a partial ordering that isn't floating-point based to make this more clear.
 Consider wanting to add a NaN state to `int`{:.language-cpp},